 Codependency isn’t your fault.
 Sometimes people with codependent traits think “I should be able to make my spouse (or child or parent) stop drinking.
 If I was stronger (or smarter or prettier), s/he’d stop.”
 This is flawed thinking that leaves you blaming yourself and trying to control the uncontrollable.

 When you acknowledge your codependent traits, you are taking ownership of your thoughts and behaviors.
-Accepting your codependent traits doesn’t mean you are responsible for being mistreated or for anyone else’s poor choices or behaviors.
-And while many people with codependent traits are the victims of abuse and trauma, accepting your part in a dysfunctional relationship does not in any way justify or mean that you’re responsible for being abused or mistreated.
+It doesn’t mean you are responsible for being mistreated or for anyone else’s poor choices or behaviors.
+And accepting your part in a dysfunctional relationship does not in any way justify or mean that you’re responsible for being abused or mistreated.

 Myth #5 You’ll always be codependent.